laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

                       ``path`` Path to the session to transfer knowledge from (default: None) --background_subtraction_stat
                       ``str`` Statistical method to compute the background (choices: median, mean, max, min) (default: median)
+  --protocol3_action
+                      ``str`` Choose what to do when protocol 1 and 2 fail and protocol 3 is going to start (choices: ask, abort, continue) (default: ask)
   --number_of_frames_for_background
                       ``int`` Number of frames used to compute the background (default: 50) --number_of_parallel_workers